Freeze the Atlantic

 Freeze the Atlantic were an English alternative rock band based in Farnborough, Hampshire.
 The band were formed in late 2008 by Guy Davis, Jon Pearce and Andy Gilmour following the hiatus of both Reuben and Hundred Reasons.
 The group's name is taken from a song by English alternative rock band Cable from their 1997 album, When Animals Attack.

 The band announced their split in September 2018.

 History

 Formation and debut EP

 Started initially by Andy Gilmour with Jon Pearce and Guy Davis following the hiatus of both Reuben and Hundred Reasons, the band then recruited second guitarist Tom Stevens (formerly of Archie & the Instincts).
 The band placed instrumental demos on Myspace to help audition for a vocalist, and in 2009 Daniel Flay (The Travis Waltons) joined the band.
 Although not appearing on any official releases, Flay did record several demos of songs that would eventually find official release.
-In 2010 Flay left the band due to personal reasons and Chris J Knott was swiftly brought in as on vocals to complete the line-up.
+In 2010 Flay left the band and Chris J Knott was swiftly brought in as on vocals to complete the line-up.
 The band spent much of the next 2 years touring the UK.
 Jon Pearce left the group in 2010 and was replaced by Sean Shreeve.
 In 2011 the band released their debut EP, Colour by Numbers was released on Alcopop!
 Records.